Reasons for the app redesign

 Negative reviews

 Mobile apps are created for users.
 Sad but true.
 If they say black Comic Sans font looks awfully unreadable on a dark green background, then it most possibly does.
 Some entrepreneurs take it personally, but that’s just digging yourself a grave.
-Feedback highlights areas for improvement of user experience and app design in general.
+Negative feedback highlights areas for improvement of user experience and app design in general.

 New target audience